Post last updated on January 25, 2018.

 “Here to Help” is a support column written especially for Formstack’s awesome, loyal customers.
 This post is part of a four-post series on web form security.

-Formstack gives you the option to use CAPTCHA as another layer of protection on your secure forms.
-To learn more about this form security feature, read on as we take a closer look at form CAPTCHA:
+Formstack gives you the option to use Google’s latest version of reCAPTCHA, which is called Invisible reCAPTCHA.
+This tool works invisibly in the background to prevent bots from flooding your submissions with spam.
+To learn more about this form security feature, read on as we take a closer look:

 - Go to Build > Form Extras (at the bottom of the options box on the left side of the screen).

 - Find “Invisible reCAPTCHA,” and toggle it to “ON.”

 Before you use reCAPTCHA as a form security measure, make sure you understand the potential downside.
 Here are a couple reasons you may want to avoid using reCAPTCHA on your secure online forms:

 - reCAPTCHA does not work very well if you are using an old or outdated browser.
 For best results, please follow Google’s browser recommendations.

 - If you enable reCAPTCHA, your form will no longer be compliant with Section 508 or WCAG standards.

 For more information on Formstack’s other web form security features, click below to dive into part three of this security series.